meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 ### Docker Based

-Alternatively, a Docker-based setup can be utilized, which simplifies the process and ensures consistency across different environments.
+Alternatively, a Docker-based setup can be utilized, which simplifies the process, ensures consistency across different environments and also more close to production environment as well compare to native solution.

 - Build the docker container locally: